varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/data-file-io-checkpoint.md

 * [File Input and Output (File I/O)](content:references:file-io) operations allow you to read from and write to files on your computer's filesystem.
 For example, you might use File I/O to read data from a text file or save a program’s results to a file.
 We'll consider reading and writing data in standard formats such as comma-separated value (CSV) files, JavaScript Object Notation (JSON) files, TOML files, and YAML files in the context of the Julia programming language.

-* [Web services and APIs](content:references:web-services-apis) are used to access data from online resources.
+* [Web services and APIs] (content: references: web-services-apis) are used to access data from online resources.
 We'll consider how to make requests to web services and APIs and how to process the data returned from these requests.
 We'll also introduce the Hypertext Transfer Protocol (HTTP), the protocol to transfer data over the web.
 ```

 ---